Dating game show: History

 Alongside these reality competitions, there were also other new studio-based formats for dating shows.
 The 2008 Australian series Taken Out, which was exported internationally to other countries under the title Take Me Out, featured bachelors discussing aspects of their personality and interests with a large pool of singles.
-The singles could press a button on their podium to eliminate themselves from contention if they were no longer interested in the bachelor, with the game ending once there are none remaining.
-GSN's Baggage (2010) featured suitors presenting and defending personal—and often shocking or embarrassing—details about themselves to a single.
-At the end of each episode, the single presents a detail of their own to their chosen suitor, who must choose to accept or decline their offer of a date.
+The singles could press a button on their podium to eliminate themselves from contention if they were no longer interested in the bachelor, with the game ending if there are no singles remaining.

+GSN's Baggage (2010) featured singles presenting personal—and sometimes embarrassing and/or shocking—secrets about themselves (their "baggage", revealed by opening Deal or No Deal-like briefcases) to a bachelor or bachelorette.
+At the end of each episode, the bachelor or bachelorette must present their own "baggage" to the remaining single, who then chooses whether to accept or decline their offer of a date.

 Commonalities

 Some common threads run through these shows.
 When participants are removed, it is usually done one at a time to drag out the action and get audience sympathy for specific players.
 In shows involving couples, there is a substantial incentive to break up any of the existing relationships.
 In shows involving singles, there is a mismatch of numbers ensuring constant competition.
 This creates the action, tension and humiliation when someone is rejected.
 There are also reports of mercenary practice, that is, members of one sex paid to participate in the game to attain balance of sex ratio.